 Sometimes when developing, illustrate doesn't give you enough feedback about how your script is working.
 In these cases you can try running your code against a small subset of your data to see how it works.
 To avoid the time and cost of running your job on a remote Hadoop cluster you can use Mortar's local mode.

 Now that the example code exists locally, you can register it as a project with Mortar.
-This will allow you to run the code using Mortar, and also make the project accessible to other users in your Mortar account.
+This will allow you to run the code on a Hadoop cluster.

 Mortar project names share one global namespace so you'll need to pick a unique name.
 For this tutorial you can prepend your Mortar handle to "mortar-examples" in order to generate a unique name.